Visiting Brussels in November

 Mid to late November is when people again start to flock into the city for the Christmas market and to begin their shopping spree.
 Naturally, hotel prices gradually increase as the month ends getting closer to Christmas.

-If you are planning on travelling to Brussels in November, be sure to pack a wardrobe that is comfortable for moderate to freezing conditions as rain can cause temperatures to drop quite quickly.
-Other than the weather there isn’t much that can spoil your mood in this cultured city, and your mind will be engaged soaking up all the knowledge that you gather.
+So while travelling to Brussels in November, be sure to pack a wardrobe that is comfortable for moderate to freezing conditions as rain can cause temperatures to drop quite quickly.
+Other than the weather there isn’t much that can spoil your mood in this cultured city.

 Leave a Reply